 To begin the DIY Fall Pumpkin Flag, gather all supplies.
 Remove the fabric fat quarters from their packaging, then wash and dry without fabric softener.
 Iron fabric to remove any wrinkles.
 Measure and cut a 12″ by 36″ rectangle from a canvas dropcloth.
 I love Fiskars Amplify Mixed Media Shears for all weights of fabric and canvas.
 Prepared canvas cloth at the fabric store can be expensive, so I love using a dropcloth meant for painting projects instead.
 You get a ton of fabric for a great low price.
 Use a light pencil line and don't be worried about the edges fraying, it adds to the character of the flag.

 Fold the canvas in half, lengthwise.
 Measure 34″ from the short edge of the canvas, apply a line of Fabric Fuse Liquid Fabric Glue, and then fold the canvas back in half lengthwise.
-Download, print, and cut out the DIY FALL PUMPKIN FLAG PATTERNS below ⇓ Place patterns on fabric and roughly cut out squares and rectangles around the images.
+Download, print, and cut out the DIY FALL PUMPKIN FLAG PATTERNS at the bottom of this post ⇓ Place patterns on fabric and roughly cut out squares and rectangles around the images.
 Unroll HeatnBond Ultra Hold, cut out squares and rectangles to match the fabric.

 Place fabric wrong side up and HeatnBond rough side down on an ironing board and bond according to the directions on the back of the package.
 Repeat with all pieces of fabric.
 Trace the patterns onto the paper backing of the HeatnBond with a marker.
 Cut out all patterns with scissors.